-The Georgia Farm Bureau state office building is in Macon, a town with a metro population of over 390,000 located about an hour south of Atlanta.
+The Georgia Farm Bureau state office building is in Macon, a town with a metro population of nearly 400,000 located about an hour south of Atlanta.
 The Farm Bureau building houses all Georgia Farm Bureau Companies:

 Georgia Farm Bureau Federation

 Georgia Farm Bureau Inc.